It All Starts With Belief

 Belief is a powerful thing.
 It changes something inside of you.
-When you believe something is possible, you work harder, you focus more, you go all-in in every way.
-There came a time in our journey as a band that all four of us started to truly believe that it could really happen for us and I personally believe that this was an important part of the equation that led to us getting signed.
+When you believe something is possible, you work harder; focus more; and go all-in.
+There came a time in our journey as a band when all four of us started to truly believe that it could really happen for us and I believe that this was an important part of the equation that led to us getting signed.

 Whether you think you can, or you think you can't... you're right. -Henry Ford